evolution-gaming/scala-bootcamp/sbt/5-Structure.md

 The requirements are the following:

 1. There are users, groups and permissions:
-1.1.
-Each user has a unique login and a password.
+   - Each user has a unique login and a password.
-1.2.
-Each group has a unique name.
+   - Each group has a unique name.
-1.3.
-Each permission has a unique name.
+   - Each permission has a unique name.

 2. Microservice should provide REST interface to:
-2.1.
-Create a user, a group or permission.
+   - Create a user, a group or permission.
-2.2.
-Assign a user to a group.
+   - Assign a user to a group.
-2.3.
-Assign a permission to a group.
+   - Assign a permission to a group.
+   - Get permissions by user login.

 3. It should use the following technical stack:
-3.1.
-Http4s to provide HTTP interface: https://http4s.org/
+   - Http4s to provide HTTP interface: https://http4s.org
-3.2.
-Quill library to access a database: https://github.com/getquill/quill 3.3.
-H2 database engine for storage: https://www.h2database.com/html/main.html
+   - Quill library to access a database: https://https://getquill.io
+   - H2 database engine for storage: https://h2database.com

 We will code it wrongly first and the refactor to be a bit better.
 The homework will be related this task, but you do not have to worry if you